Introduction to ALTER Column in MySQL

 DROP COLUMN ColumnName;

-Suppose, we apply this as a query to the products table created above.
-The example for this is given as follows which shows how to remove the column that exists in products table:
+Suppose we apply this as a query to the products table created above.
+Here is an example that demonstrates how to remove a column from the “products” table:

 ALTER TABLE Products DROP COLUMN Product_Info;